stevejoluc/stevejoluc.github.io/docs/index.md

 ### Technology
 #### Open Source
-Working with and finding ways to contribute to Open Source projects has always been a passion of mine.
+Working with Open Source projects has always been a passion of mine.

 !!! cite ""
     **Favorite Open Source Products**: